Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Security Considerations in Deployment

-The relevant base rate, in this case, is the proportion of MBFTE messages that are posted with a single user account on the platform ---~which could be significantly higher than for detecting individual messages making detection easier.
-However, there are several ways for MBFTE users to decrease the base rate.
-For example, MBFTE users can create multiple platform accounts and distribute their MBFTE posts among these accounts.
-Also, MBFTE users can post non-MBFTE messages from those accounts.
-On the other hand, the adversary could use means other than looking at the platform messages (e.g., correlating IP addresses); we leave an in-depth analysis of this to future work.
+What if the adversary seeks to detect users of a covert messaging system instead of covert messages?
+The adversary can leverage the fact that a user may post multiple covert messages using the same platform account.
+To analyze this, we observe that the relevant base rate is the proportion of a single user platform account's posts that are covert messages.
+On the one hand, this rate could be significantly higher than for detecting individual messages making detection easier.
+On the other hand, there are several ways for the covert messaging system to decrease this base rate.
+For example it can distribute the covert messages across multiple platform accounts, post messages generated with a different model, or post non-generated posts to these same accounts.

-Here, we experimentally evaluate the success rate of an adversary who seeks to find MBFTE user accounts.
+We experimentally evaluate the success rate of an adversary who seeks to detect covert messaging user accounts on the platform.
 For this, we setup the experiment as follows.
-We consider a (hypothetical) set of $10,000$ platform users, out of which only $1\%$ are MBFTE users.
-We assume that all platform users post $100$ messages and associate with each MBFTE user a base rate that determines the proportion of MBFTE messages among the $100$ messages posted by that user account (e.g, if the base rate is $0.1$ then only $10$ messages are MBFTE).
-With this setup, the adversary's task is binary classification: predict whether a given set of $100$ messages comes from an MBFTE user (i.e., whether it contains at least one MBFTE message).
+We consider a (hypothetical) set of $10,000$ platform user accounts, out of which only $1\%$ are sending covert messages.
+We assume that all platform users post $100$ messages and associate with each covert user a base rate that determines the proportion of covertexts among the $100$ messages posted by that platform user account (e.g, if the base rate is $0.1$ then only $10$ posts are covertexts).
+With this setup, the adversary's task is binary classification: predict whether a given set of $100$ messages comes from a covert user (i.e., whether the set contains at least one covertext).

-Training a classifier that takes the full text of a $100$ messages as input for each prediction is not viable.
-So instead we apply our strongest detector (RoBERTa model with fine-tuning known) independently on each message and then aggregate the predictions.
-We expect that if a user is an MBFTE user the detector's predictions will have higher confidence values than for non-MBFTE users.
-So we can combine the predictions by averaging the top-$q$ proportion of confidence values where $q$ is set to the base rate of MBFTE users.
+We apply our strongest detector (RoBERTa model with fine-tuning known) independently on each message and then aggregate the predictions.
+We expect that if a user is posting covertexts the detector's predictions will have higher confidence values than for non-covert users.
+So we can combine the predictions by averaging the top-$q$ proportion of confidence values where $q$ is set to the base rate of covert users.
 The average is then compared to a threshold to make the final prediction.
 The detection threshold is set to maximize the difference between the true positive and false positive rates.